turingschool/mod-0-curriculum/lessons/data_types.md

 In order to visually see the return value of a variable, we can use the `puts` or `print` command before any variable or even data to see that value printed to the console.

-The difference between the two is that <code>puts</code> will log each statment to the console on a new line, while <code>print</code> will log statements side by side, without any spacing in between.
+The difference between the two is that <code>puts</code> will log each statement to the console on a new line, while <code>print</code> will log statements side by side, without any spacing in between.
 Take a look at <a href="https://replit.com/@turingschool/ruby-puts-print#main.rb" target="blank">this replit</a> to see those commands in action.

 ## Practice

-*Note:* If at anytime you have questions, please ask them in your slack channel.
+*Note:* If at anytime you have questions, please ask them in your Slack channel.
 This is the main resource we will use for asking questions at Turing.

-1. Create a new directory called `variable_practice`.
+1. Create a new directory called `variable_practice` and `cd` into it.
 1. Inside that directory, create a file called `variables.rb`.
 1. In your `variables.rb` file, add a few variables that are assigned to Strings.
 1. In your `variables.rb` file, add a few variables that are assigned to Integers.